mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 They said the issue was being fixed by [Amadeus](https://en.wikipedia.org/wiki/Amadeus_CRS), the company who makes their booking software, rather than with Qantas itself.

+### Five months later

+The world is a completely different place, and Qantas suddenly emails me saying they fixed the bug.

-This process took five months, and is why it took so for you and I to be having this weird textual interaction right now.
+It _did_ take five months though, which is why it took so long for you and I to be having this weird textual interaction right now.

 Normally the time limit companies are given for fixing a bug is 90 days, but, well, Qantas was going through some #struggles, so it was taking longer.
 At the same time, hardly anybody was flying at the time, due to see above re: #struggles.
 So, I gave Qantas as much time as they needed.